 1800 - 1900: Travel by Water, Rail and Underground

-Robert Fulton initiated a steamboat line from Manhattan to Albany, making it the first successful enterprise of its kind.
-By 1825, the Erie Canal was completed between Albany and Lake Erie forming a continous water route that enabled the shipment of local resources and strengthened trade and business.
+In 1807, Robert Fulton set up a steamboat line from Manhattan to Albany, making it the first successful enterprise of its kind.
+By 1825, the Erie Canal was completed between Albany and Lake Erie forming a continuous water route that enabled the shipment of local resources and strengthened trade and business.
 In 1831, travel by rail began with the first ride from Albany to Schenectady.
 This route continued until 1840 when the rails stretched east to Boston.
 By 1851, a traveler could make his or her way from New York City to what is now known as Greenbush.

 Prior to the Civil War, abolitionists were active in the Albany area.
-Stephen Myers was on the forefront of the movement and acted as the “conductor” of the Albany stop on the Underground Railroad.
-With the outbreak of Civil War, Albany again served as a major supply center, providing men for battle through the 25th regiment, Burgesses Corps, Albany Zouaves, the 3rd, 10th, 43rd, and 91st regiments.
+Stephen Myers was at the forefront of the movement and acted as the “conductor” of the Albany stop on the Underground Railroad.
+With the outbreak of Civil War, Albany again served as a major supply center.

-1900 - Modern Times: Travel by Air, Urban Renewal & Historic Treasures
+1900 - Modern Times: Travel by Air, Urban Renewal & Historic Sites

-While many historic Albany districts and buildings remain, delighting visitors with their many architectural styles, the City saw its fair share of urban renewal projects.
+While many historic Albany districts and buildings remain, delighting visitors with their many architectural styles, the city has seen its fair share of urban renewal projects.
 One of the largest in American history started in the 1960s, when then New York Governor Nelson Rockefeller became the driving force behind the Empire State Plaza.

 The Plaza was the subject of controversy during the time it was constructed, a topic that is covered today by an excellent documentary entitled "The Neighborhood That Disappeared", which often airs on WMHT, Albany's local PBS station.
 More than 1,000 buildings were razed, nearly 9,000 people were forced to leave their homes and more than 350 businesses were closed.
 In total, this massive undertaking displaced approximately 8% of Albany's population via eminent domain.

 The ultra-modern Plaza complex, designed by Wallace Harrison, the chief architect of New York City's Rockefeller Center, was completed in 1978.
 A walk through the complex will uncover one of the finest collections of modern art you will find outside of a museum.
-Visitors to the Plaza will want to take the elevator to the top of the Corning Tower and view the Green Mountains from the 42nd floor observation deck.
+The Empire State Plaza Art Collection consists of 92 paintings, sculptures, and tapestries.
+One of the most unique pieces is “Two Lines Oblique,” a kinetic artwork by George Rickey constructed between 1968 and 1971.
+The stainless steel needles twirl through the air and continue to attract people to the area.
+Visitors to the Plaza will also want to take the elevator to the top of the Corning Tower and view the Green Mountains from the 42nd floor observation deck.

-Notable details in Albany's Capitol building are three massive staircases that are works of art in their own right, and the Senate Chamber complete with 23-carat gold leaf, Italian marble, and massive fireplaces.
+Notable features in Albany's Capitol building are three massive staircases that are works of art in their own right, and the Senate Chamber, complete with 23-carat gold leaf, Italian marble, and massive fireplaces.
+Thanks to Governor Cuomo, the public is now able to visit the building’s fascinating Hall of Governors.
 Take a free guided tour to learn more.

 See our Fast Facts page for general information and demographics.